MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## In Preparation / Under Contract

-* Schleef, E., & <u>Wirtz, M. A.</u> (under contract).
+* <u>Wirtz, M. A.</u>, & Schleef, E. (under contract).
 Investigating variation and change using experimental approaches.
 In Y. Asahi, A. D’Arcy, & P. Kerswill (eds.), *Routledge Handbook of Variationist Sociolinguistics*.
 Routledge.

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.